nualagr/dargan-health-foods/TESTING.md

 &#9745; Provide users with a visual representation of their cart total and the number of products already added, visible on all screens.

-Users can see the number of items currently in their cart and the current cart total on the site navbar at all times.
+Users can see the number of items currently in their cart and the current 'Cart Total' on the site navbar at all times.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-cart-icon-with-items-mobile-device.png "Screenshot of the cart icon with items on a mobile device.")